gkswjdgns59/HCI_Pacific/README.md

 ###  Single_party
 > Single_guest.js
-- Returns the party card of each party, with party name, date/time, number of guests, preview of guests, and whether it is ‘previous’ or ‘upcoming’ party.
+- Returns the party card of each party, with party name, date/time, number of guests, preview of guests, and whether it is ‘previous’ or ‘upcoming’ party

 <br/>